How to get more referrals

 Shanelle works with “not for profits” and so do I. She helps them with their digital marketing and online fundraising and I produce fundraising videos and promotional videos for “not for profits”.
 So we are playing in the same space.
 We are meeting with people who will have need of both our services.

-As I completed a proposal yesterday I noticed on the client’s brief that they were intending to use the annual giving video I was quoting for to encourage online donations.
-Guess who I thought of?
+As I completed a proposal yesterday I noticed on the client’s brief that they were intending to use the annual giving video I was quoting to encourage online donations.
+Guess who I thought?
 Which leads me to my next point.

 I also work with schools and universities and help them with their alumni videos, enrolment videos and fundraising videos.
 I know when schools are looking to run campaigns and raise funds online they could also benefit from Shanelle’s expertise.
 Technically schools are “not for profits”, but they are not who you immediately think of when you hear that term.
 Regardless, the processes that Shanelle provides still apply.
 So I happily refer Shanelle to the schools as well.

-I was talking to someone this week who specialises in making websites for “not for profits”.
-So naturally I started talking about an expert in online fundraising for “not for profits”.
-It made sense to me that someone who is building websites in this sector would like to know someone who specialises in a critical component of that space.
+I was talking to someone this week who specializes in making websites for “not for profits”.
+So naturally, I started talking about an expert in online fundraising for “not for profits”.
+It made sense to me that someone who is building websites in this sector would like to know someone who specializes in a critical component of that space.
 They were grateful for the introduction.